2014 Lesotho political crisis: Coup d'état

 On 30 August, at about 3:00 gunshots were heard in Maseru.
 Though the city was calm later in the day, people were said to be staying at home.
 Though there were no reports of deaths, the Lesotho Times termed it a "bloodless coup attempt."
 The army was said to have acted after Thabane tried to remove its chief, Lieutenant General Kennedy Tlali Kamoli, but the army said he was still in charge and that the military "supports the democratically elected government of the day."
 Army spokesman Major Ntlele Ntoi denied staging a coup saying: "There is nothing like that, the situation has returned to normalcy...the military has returned to their barracks."
 This followed a military presence on the streets of the capital and radio stations, including private ones and Radio Lesotho, being taken off air and phone lines cut, but they were working later in the day.
 Sports Minister Thesele Maseribane said that soldiers had surrounded State House, including government and police headquarters.
 He added that an unnamed military commander was looking for him, Thabane and Mothetjoa Metsing to take to the king and that "in our country, that means a coup" yet he insisted Thabane's government was still in control of the country.
 A reinforced military contingent was reportedly guarding Thabane's official residence and that soldiers were patrolling the streets of Maseru.
 The military had also disarmed police.

-Thabane said he fled to South Africa amid fear for his life and that he would return "as soon as I know I am not going to get killed."
-He added that the alleged coup had rendered the government "dysfunctional" and that "I have been removed from control not by the people but by the armed forces, and that is illegal."
+Thabane said he fled to South Africa amid fear for his life and that he would return when his safety could be assured.
+He added that the alleged coup had left the government unable to function and that he had been forced out by unlawful means.
 He left with his family after getting reports he was targeted for assassination.
-He later said the action resulted from "total indiscipline" in the army with soldiers "running around the streets, threatening people" and "quite openly stating that they want my neck."
-He further accused an unnamed military commander of leading the unrest and that it was a reaction to his government's attempt to stem corruption; while he also called for SADC to help restore order.
+He later said the action resulted from an utterly undisciplined military with personnel roaming the city indimidating citizens and making outright threats against his life.
+He further did not name the military officer he claimed lead the disorder but did say that it was a reaction to his government's attempt to stem corruption; while he also called for SADC to help restore order.
 Conversely, officials who denied the coup plot said that they had moved against police elements suspected of trying to arm a political faction and that soldiers had returned to their barracks.
 One policeman was killed in the incident.